-Growing up in New England, everybody’s aware of the “winter beater.”
+When you grow up in New England, you know about the “winter beater.”
 Not a car to beat winter, but a winter car you can beat the snot out of, through everything Mother Nature can throw at you.
-You had a nice car to drive around the 11 days when the weather cooperated, and then every fall was consumed with buying some car to get you through the other 354 days.
+You had a nice car to drive around the when the weather cooperated, and then every fall season was consumed with buying a beater to get you through the snow.

 Over at Speedlist, our pal David Traver Adolphus came up with a list of 10 Fun Cars to Get You Through the Snow (And Any Other Bad Weather.)
 His list is all well and good, but look, I know Dave.
 He and I had the same job, and I’m pretty sure he has the same $59.83 in his savings account that I do.

 He ain’t buying any Audi A8, I can tell you that.

 We wanted to come up with a list of winter cars that were fun, fun to drive, capable, reliable and best of all, under $10k:

 Here’s the car that put Audi on the map.
 60 Minutes had a field day with this car, and then gave up its reputation for quality journalism with the “unintended acceleration” scandal.
 This 1986 model is equipped with quattro all-wheel drive, a five-speed standard, and it comes out of California so its sheetmetal hasn’t been perforated by New England salt.

 I’m on record saying that I’d rather have a rear drive car with snow tires than an all-wheel drive car with all-season tires.
 I’d love a 325XiT with both all-wheel drive and snows, though, and throwing in the six-speed manual that this car has is just icing on the cake.
 Models with around 100k routinely sell from rust-free areas of the country for under $9,000.